Logo light mode the Fabryk

 10. Ljubljana, Slovenia

-As one of Europe's most underrated capitals, Ljubljana is a peaceful and pristine city that's full of charm and welcoming to all.
+As one of Europe's most underrated capitals, Ljubljana is a peaceful and pristine city that's full of charm and welcoming to all

-• Culture Galore - Home to numerous theaters and museums, Ljubljana is a dream for cultural enthusiasts.
+• Culture Galore: Home to numerous theaters and museums, Ljubljana is a dream for cultural enthusiasts.

-• Ljubljana Castle - Overlooking the city from a hill, this 11th-century castle is an iconic symbol of the city.
+• Ljubljana Castle: Overlooking the city from a hill, this 11th-century castle is an iconic symbol of the city.

-• Green Capital - Dubbed as the European Green Capital in 2016 by the European Commission, Ljubljana is a model of environmental sustainability.
+• Green Capital: Dubbed as the European Green Capital in 2016 by the European Commission, Ljubljana is a model of environmental sustainability.

-• Dragon City - Dragons are an integral part of the city's folklore, with the Dragon Bridge being a must-visit attraction.
+• Dragon City: Dragons are an integral part of the city's folklore, with the Dragon Bridge being a must-visit attraction.

-• Cafe Culture - With a vibrant cafe culture, Ljubljana is perfect for those who love to sit back and enjoy a good cup of coffee.
+• Cafe Culture: With a vibrant café culture, Ljubljana is perfect for those who love to sit back and enjoy a good cup of coffee.

 So, whether you're a history buff, foodie, or nature lover, Ljubljana is a destination that's sure to engage and enchant.
 Don't miss out on the opportunity to explore this offbeat European city.

-Gay Ljubljana Photo by Bram van Geerenstein on Unsplash
+Photo by Bram van Geerenstein on Unsplash

 11. Asheville, North Carolina